BurgerMinus/EndpointManagement/readme.txt

 - GOLEM Boss has a swap variety bonus applied to its kills (yippie)

 EM3 Steeltoe Changes:
-- Steeltoe will fire as soon as its attack cooldown is over (usually)
+- 15% decreased attack cooldown
-- Steeltoe will perform Nail Drivers more often
+- Steeltoe will perform Nail Drivers much more often

 EM3 Router Changes:
 - Router has increased base dash strength (similar effect to Preheated Tires)